Beaverbrooks invest in the high street in difficult conditions

 Across its other ranges, investment in the Clover jewellery collection has proven successful, with the range remaining popular among shoppers throughout the year, including strong sales at Christmas.

-The retailer has invested in recruiting and retaining colleagues, as well as providing career development opportunities for team members.
+The retailer has also invested in recruiting and retaining colleagues, as well as providing career development opportunities for team members.

 This includes the launch of the biggest training initiative the retailer has rolled out in the last decade – a two-day sales manager training course designed to support store management with customer experience across its 83 locations.